Disallowance and reservation in Canada: Reservation of federal legislation

-Provincial enactments
+Provincial acts

 Disallowance of provincial legislation

-The power of disallowance of an enactment of a provincial Legislature is outlined in the Constitution Act in sections 55 and 90, with the authority resting with the governor general in council.
+The power of disallowance of an act of a provincial legislature is outlined in the Constitution Act in Sections 55 and 90, with the authority resting with the governor general in council.
 Sections 55 and 90 of the British North America Act does not specify whether the authority rests with the governor general or the governor general in council (e.g., federal cabinet).
 However, the opinion that the authority rests with the governor general in council was affirmed by Earl Granville, Secretary of State for the Colonies in 1869, and later again affirmed in 1879 by Justice Jean-Thomas Taschereau in Lenoir v.
 Ritchie, and once again by the Supreme Court in the 1938 Reference re Disallowance and Reservation.

-The process for disallowance of an enactment of a provincial legislature begins after the bill has passed third reading in the Legislature and the lieutenant governor has granted royal assent.
-The Constitution Act requires the lieutenant governor to send a copy of every enactment of the Legislature which has been granted royal assent to the Governor General.
-For a period of up to one year from receipt of a copy of the enactment, the governor general in council may disallow the legislation.
-The Constitution Act does not provide a specified period of time for the lieutenant governor to forward a copy of each provincial enactment to the federal government, instructions were first provided in 1892 which gave the lieutenant governor 10 days after royal assent to forward the enactment to the Secretary of State for Canada.
+The process for disallowance of an act of a provincial legislature begins after the bill has passed third reading in the legislature and the lieutenant governor has granted royal assent.
+The Constitution Act requires the lieutenant governor to send a copy of every act of the legislature which has been granted royal assent to the Governor General.
+For a period of up to one year from receipt of a copy of the act, the governor general in council may disallow the legislation.
+The Constitution Act does not provide a specified period of time for the lieutenant governor to forward a copy of each provincial act to the federal government.
+Instructions were first provided in 1892 which gave the lieutenant governor ten days after royal assent to forward the act to the Secretary of State for Canada.
 These federal timelines were often not followed, and lieutenant governors generally preferred to transmitting all the statutes of a legislative session together.
-In 1950, the federal government amended the requirements for transmission of provincial enactments to allow the lieutenant governor to send copies at the adjournment of the Legislature.
+In 1950, the federal government amended the requirements for transmission of provincial act to allow the lieutenant governor to send copies at the adjournment of the legislature.

-Disallowance of an enactment of a provincial legislature by the Governor General in Council is facilitated through an Order in Council.
-The Order in Council is sent to the lieutenant governor of the province with the receipt for the day the provincial enactment was received by the Governor General.
-In accordance with sections 56 and 90 of the Constitution Act, the lieutenant governor must advise the Legislature of the disallowance, either by speech, message or proclamation.
-The enactment is officially annulled and no longer a valid law on the day the lieutenant governor advised the Legislature of the disallowance.
+Disallowance of an act of a provincial legislature by the Governor General in Council is facilitated through an Order in Council.
+The Order in Council is sent to the lieutenant governor of the province with the receipt for the day the provincial act was received by the Governor General.
+In accordance with Sections 56 and 90 of the Constitution Act, the lieutenant governor must advise the legislature of the disallowance, either by speech, message, or proclamation.
+The act is officially annulled and no longer a valid law on the day the lieutenant governor advised the legislature of the disallowance.

-Since Canadian Confederation in 1867, 112 provincial enactments have been disallowed by the government of Canada, with the last occurrence in 1943 invalidating Alberta's legislation restricting land sales to Hutterites and other "enemy aliens".
+Since Canadian Confederation in 1867, 112 provincial acts have been disallowed by the government of Canada, with the last occurrence in 1943 invalidating Alberta's legislation restricting land sales to Hutterites and other "enemy aliens".